gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 Each row in the translation tables defines one translation rule.

 Every rule column is optional except for `Category` and `Translation`.
-If the `Category` or `Translation` columns are blank, the CFT ignores the entire row.
+If the `Category` or `Translation` columns are blank, the CVT ignores the entire row.
 This allows you to place blank rows between groups of rules.

-The CFT ignores Nomenclature rows having a `level` column value of 1 or 2 because they do no correspond to a leaf term.
+The CVT ignores Nomenclature rows having a `level` column value of 1 or 2 because they do no correspond to a leaf term.
 A level 1 row only has a category value.
 A level 2 row has a category and a class.

-the CFT processes the Nomenclature terms one at a time to translate them into corresponding Common Facet terms.
-For each Nomenclature term, the CFT looks for a matching translation rule by starting with the first rule in the translation file, and going to the next rule, until it finds a match.
+the CVT processes the Nomenclature terms one at a time to translate them into corresponding Common Vocabulary terms.
+For each Nomenclature term, the CVT looks for a matching translation rule by starting with the first rule in the translation file, and going to the next rule, until it finds a match.

-To find a matching rule, the CFT interprets each rule by comparing the rule's A - F column values, from left to right, against the corresponding values from the Nomenclature row being processed.
-If *every* non-blank rule column value matches the corresponding Nomenclature row value, the CFT applies the rule, otherwise it skips to the next rule. the CFT only applies one rule to a row.
+To find a matching rule, the CVT interprets each rule by comparing the rule's A - F column values, from left to right, against the corresponding values from the Nomenclature row being processed.
+If *every* non-blank rule column value matches the corresponding Nomenclature row value, the CVT applies the rule, otherwise it skips to the next rule. the CVT only applies one rule to a row.

-**Important:** More restrictive rules must occur in the translation file *above* less restrictive rules, otherwise, the CFT will apply a less restrictive rule before it encounters the more restrictive rule.
+**Important:** More restrictive rules must occur in the translation file *above* less restrictive rules, otherwise, the CVT will apply a less restrictive rule before it encounters the more restrictive rule.
 For example, a rule that applies to *any* Nomenclature row having a certain class, must appear *after* a more restrictive rule that applies only to rows of that class that have a specific sub-class or primary value.

 ### Translation rule columns
 The table below explains each of the translation rule columns.